University of Guelph Arboretum: The Wall-Custance Memorial Forest

 The Wall-Custance Memorial Forest is linked to the Wall-Custance Funeral Home and Chapel in Guelph.
-The Memorial Forest Trail (1.4 km) runs through this forest, parallel to the Ivey Trail, but farther to the northwest, and leads to the Ontario Horticultural Association Oak Grove.
+The Memorial Forest Trail (1.4km) runs through this forest, parallel to the Ivey Trail, but farther to the northwest, and leads to the Ontario Horticultural Association Oak Grove.
 For each donation to the Wall-Custance Memorial Forest Program, a tree or shrub is planted in the Memorial Forest in either spring or fall, and since 1989, over 8500 trees and shrubs have been planted under the auspices of this program in memory of loved ones.

 Facilities

-O.A.C.
-Centennial Arboretum Centre
+OAC Centennial Arboretum Centre

-The O.A.C.
-Centennial Arboretum Centre was opened in 1974 to mark the 100th anniversary of the Ontario Agricultural College, and is the administrative headquarters of The Arboretum.
+The OAC Centennial Arboretum Centre was opened in 1974 to mark the 100th anniversary of the Ontario Agricultural College, and is the administrative headquarters of The Arboretum.
 Staying true to the vision of The Arboretum, Architect Raymond Moriyama designed The Arboretum Centre to blend into its surroundings to allow visitors' attention to be drawn to nature.
-The OAC Centennial Arboretum Centre is a versatile venue accommodating rentals for a wide range of occasions such as meetings, trade shows, conferences, weddings, anniversaries, fundraising events, banquets and fashion shows.
-The Arboretum centre features outdoor and indoor wheelchair ramps for greater accessibility.
+The OAC Centennial Arboretum Centre is a multi-use venue for events such as meetings, trade shows, conferences, weddings, anniversaries, fundraising events, banquets and fashion shows.

 J.C.
 Taylor Nature Centre

 Opened in 1978, the J.C.
-Taylor Nature Centre is the site where tens of thousands of school children have learned about topics such as maple syrup, insects, pond life, wildlife gardening, feeder birds and forest habitats.
-Initially designed as a sugar shack complete with a maple syrup evaporator, it now houses classes and adult workshops.
+Taylor Nature Centre is the site where school children have learned about topics such as maple syrup, insects, pond life, wildlife gardening, feeder birds and forest habitats.
+Initially it was designed as a sugar shack and equipped with a maple syrup evaporator.
+It now houses classes and adult workshops.

 R. J. Hilton Centre

 The original structure was the Harrison Barn, part of the Ontario Agricultural College's research farm.
 The Harrison Barn resided on Arboretum grounds and was one of the first buildings used by Arboretum staff.
-In the early 1970s, the barn was demolished to build the Service Centre on its foundation, and was re-named in the 1980's in honour of inaugural director, Dr. R.J.
+In the early 1970s, the barn was demolished to build the Service Centre on its foundation, and was re-named in the 1980s in honour of inaugural director, Dr. R.J.
 Hilton's contributions to The Arboretum.
 Today, the R.J.
 Hilton Centre continues to serve as a hub for Arboretum horticultural staff, propagation greenhouse and nursery facilities.

 Trails

 Ivey Trail

-The 1.1 km Ivey Trail is distinguished by white “IVEY” on the trail posts.
+The 1.1km Ivey Trail is distinguished by white “IVEY” on the trail posts.
 It begins at the pedestrian entrance to The Arboretum and ends at the J.C.
 Taylor Nature Centre.
 Ivey trail features access to most of The Arboretum's other trail systems because it runs along the centre of The Arboretum, bisecting most of the area.

 Trillium Trail

-The Trillium Trail is a 2.0 km loop that passes through several plant collections and crosses many other Arboretum trails.
+The Trillium Trail is a 2.0km loop that passes through several plant collections and crosses many other Arboretum trails.
 This trail encircles the Maple collection, the Rotary Tree Grove, much of the World of Trees collection, the three cultural gardens, and the OAC Centennial Arboretum Centre.
 The trail is even accessible in the winter for cross-country skiers.